GNOME First Steps

 What is GNOME?

-Before installing GNOME, ensure that the X Window System has been installed.
+Ensure that the X Window System is installed.

 Preparing to emerge

-To get your system ready to emerge gnome, it is recommended that you first set the gnome profile mix-in.
+To get your system ready to emerge gnome, first set your system flavor to desktop, and enable the gnome profile mix-in.
 To accomplish this, do the following:

 By enabling the gnome mix-in, various USE and other settings will be optimized to provide you with a pain-free GNOME installation experience.

 You are provided with two packages that will pull in this desktop environment:

 This is the "whole shabang" - pulls in a range of applications made for the gnome desktop environment including a few games, an archive manager, a system monitor, a web browser, a terminal, etc.